Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 Miss 4 had an interest in baking today however having spent the day in the kitchen yesterday, there is just not enough room in our freezer for another batch of anything!

-I had heard of it through the grapevine, it seemed simple enough and so we gave it a shot!
+I had heard of microwavable puff paint through the grapevine, the concept seemed simple enough and so we gave it a shot!

 It only took a couple of minutes for Miss 4 to mix a few pantry ingredients together to make our paint.